 All living things need water, and hognose snakes are no exception.

 All three species need a large, heavy water dish large enough to accommodate their entire body if they feel in the mood for a soak.
 This water dish can also be helpful for increasing humidity if placed on the warm side of the enclosure.
-Change the water 1x/week and scrub the bowl with mild soap before replacing.
+Change the water daily and disinfect with an animal-safe disinfectant like chlorhexidine or F10 weekly.

-There is a belief that distilled, filtered, or softened water is better for reptiles than tap (hard) water.
+There is a belief that distilled or softened water is better for reptiles than tap water.
 This is not true, as the lack of minerals creates osmotic imbalance within the snake’s body after ingestion.
 As a result, the body has to give away its own minerals and electrolytes to restore balance.
 Over time, this can actually lead to dehydration and malnutrition disorders, even when the snake is eating and drinking regularly.
+Filtered and spring water are generally safe.
 For more information, read Water Treatment Precautions: Hard vs Soft (Filtered) Water.

 - Introduction to Hognose Snakes